 Writing an Obituary for a Funeral Program

 If you are currently planning a funeral or memorial service for a loved one who has recently passed, you probably already know that you have to write an obituary.
 What you may not know is that their are a few different variations of an obituary that you may use during the funeral and memorial process.
 You can have obituaries for newspapers, longer formal obituaries, or a funeral program obituary.
+Also see our articles on using an obituary template.

 Types of Obituaries